 It's easy and all it requires is registration.
 The Virginia Newspaper Project will continue adding historical newspapers to Virginia Chronicle in the coming months.

 View Virginia Newspaper Project - Holdings Map in a larger map

 Periodically, project staff put together Web based exhibitions on newspaper related topics of interest.
 Below are links to some past efforts on this front.
 Explore the art of the newspaper, experience events through the words of those witnessing history, and follow stories of triumph and failure as they developed each day.

 John Mitchell, Jr., founder of the Richmond Planet was a man of enormous stature and complexity.
-This web exhibition images provide a context to understand Mitchell's life and work better, as well as his contributions to the social and political life of Virginia's African-American Community.
+These web exhibition images provide a context in which to understand Mitchell's life and work better, as well as his contributions to the social and political life of Virginia's African-American Community.
 The images and accompanying text also provide viewers a glimpse into the world of newspaper publishing as America entered the twentieth century.

 Enjoy an online sample of newspaper accounts created in honor of the 200th anniversary of the Lewis and Clark expedition.

 The story of the Titanic -- its building, as well as its destruction -- is a great human story with cultural significance, enduring appeal, and old and new controversy.
 This web exhibition highlights how newspapers told the story, showing the pathos of 1500+ casualties, the heroism and/or cowardice among the passengers and crew, the very real questions relating to cause and effect, and the continuing aftermath.